-As we helped a family obtain insurance for a home that they are purchasing in the Houston area today, they asked a simple question of us.
+As we helped a family obtain insurance for a home that they are purchasing in the Fort Worth area today, they asked a simple question of us.
 Why is home insurance so expensive in Texas?
 They had moved to Texas from another state, and as it happens to many, had sticker shock when it came time to pay for that first year of Texas homeowners insurance.
 We've heard this question so many times we thought it might make sense to answer it here!
+After helping thousands of Texas families obtain home insurance through the years, we have been able to put together a plan to help keep costs down while including the most vital coverage that Texas Homeowners need on their home insurance policy when it comes time to file an insurance claim.
+We do this through TRUE Texas Home Insurance!

 So Why Is Home Insurance So Expensive In Texas?